worldsibu/convector-example-drug-supply-chain/README.md

 Since the "user" running the server is a blockchain identity coming from a certificate, to make it easy to switch between users you can use the scripts:

+## Multiple users (transfer and other functions)

+To have multiple users registered in the network you need to start the server per each user that will be available with these example scripts 👇

 ```
 # Start the server as the first user of the org 1
 lerna run start:org1:user1 --scope @worldsibu/convector-example-dsc-server --stream